chrismckee07/TestCalendarBooking/Readme.md

 I have created a solution that addresses all of the requirements in the list of instructions.

+NOTE: Connection string for SQL Express instance will need to be added in the BookingContext.cs file.

 Firstly the app is very rough around the edges, due to the fact that when developing I like to just get all of my logic and work flow down first and then once that is in place go back and refactor the code bit by bit to make cleaner and compliant with the solid principles, whilst also beggining to work on writing unit